CarlosCD/terminal-notifier-guard/README.md

 notification :terminal_notifier, app_name: "MyApp ::", activate: 'com.googlecode.iTerm2' if `uname` =~ /Darwin/
 ```

-To only enable sounds only in the case opf failure, use:
+To enable sounds only in case of failure:

 ```ruby
 # Guardfile